softprops/hubcaps/README.md

 }
 ```

-Github instances define methods for accessing api services that map closely to
+GitHub instances define methods for accessing api services that map closely to
 their url structure.

 As a convention, api methods that expect arguments are represented as functions